 Different cultures assign varying values to certain precious metals.

 Some cultures, for example, value gold as a way of showing wealth, while others value silver to demonstrate their connections with the sea.

 Continue reading for more information on each precious metal on our list.

 What Are the Most Expensive Precious Metals in the World?

-Before we dive into the most precious metals, let’s take a look at the market itself.
+Before diving into the most precious metals, let’s look at the market itself.

 The precious metals market is full of volatile prices that are influenced by global economic changes.

 - The price of gold fluctuates from $1,350 to $1,715 per troy ounce every day.

 - Silver can go up and down from $14.25 to $15 per troy ounce.

 - Platinum can be found at a price range of $1302 to 1504 per troy ounce.